alim-zanibekov/teltonika/tools/README.md

 ```

 You can generate the list yourself and use it via the `ioelements`
-package by passing it to the NewParser function.
+package by passing it to the NewDecoder function.

 This command loads a list of I/O element definitions for FMB920 and FMB900 without
 following links to other models, and then writes the result to a go file `my_ioelements.go`